EARLY LIFE & CAREER

 During a family trip, her mother and stepfather were killed in an automobile accident, leaving Sheyene with no living relatives.
 A year after losing her family, she received a diagnosis of advanced stage 4 lymphoma, a very rare type of cancer with only 60 cases reported worldwide and no survivors.
 The cancer had spread through 85% of her body, and doctors gave her only 3 months to live.
 Sheyene was treated in Florida in the United States by Dr. Humberto Caldera, suffering no hair loss and maintaining a healthy appearance.
-She was never completely disconnected from the entertainment industry.
+Sheyene underwent three years of chemotherapy, but she was never completely disconnected from the entertainment industry.
 During her chemotherapy treatment Sheyene starred in two films in Mexico.
-Sheyene underwent three years of chemotherapy and she is now completely free of cancer and considered cured by science.
-After becoming the only survivor of a rare type of cancer, she started a telemedicine program that allows physicians and healthcare professionals to provide patient care, consultation, counseling and research, via the Internet, email, and even via telephone, targeting primarily people with rare diseases.
+After becoming the only survivor of this rare type of cancer, she started the Sheyene eHealth, a telemedicine program that allows physicians and healthcare professionals to provide patient care, consultation and counseling, via the Internet, email, and even via telephone, targeting primarily people with rare diseases.